JimLynchCodes/UGAT/README.md

-# UGAT
-Ultimate Guidebook for Automated Testing
+# Ultimate Guidebook for Automated Testing